21 Jul How to Improve Your Website Navigation Menu (Infographic)

 Too many links might overwhelm the visitor to your website.
 Try to eliminate any links that you think might not be essential.
-Create secondary menu, in the footer for less important links, if you need to.
+Create a secondary menu, in the footer for less important links, if you need to.
 You can always use internal linking to get to other parts of your website.

 Sometimes you don’t have a choice and must include an additional menu level to make it easy to get to all the pages.
 That’s ok, but don’t’ overdo it, having too many sub-levels, will make your menu look cluttered and less intuitive.

-Naming links accurately will ensure that the visitors won’t end up where didn’t want to be after clicking the link.
-Labels that are descriptive not only will help visitors find correct pages but will also improve your search engine results.
+Naming links accurately will ensure that the visitors won’t end up where it didn’t want to be after clicking the link.
+Labels that are descriptive not only will help visitors find the correct pages, but will also improve your search engine results.
 By helping the search engines understand your content, you will also ensure that they will be aware of what’s your website is about.
 Try to be specific when naming your navigation links.
 This will improve your chances of ranking for those keywords.
 Naming a link “services” will do nothing in improving your search engine results.

 People tend to read from left to right, so make sure to put your links in proper order.
 The more important links should be on the left.
-Other less important links like Copyright and Legal Terms can be place in the footer or somewhere on the bottom of the page, in less visible location.
+Other less important links like Copyright and Legal Terms can be placed in the footer or somewhere on the bottom of the page, in less visible location.

-This is a no brainer.
-You should always link your logo and include home page link to make it easy for people to get to your home page.
+This is a no-brainer.
+You should always link your logo and include a home page link to make it easy for people to get to your home page.

 Sometimes, people just want to find something specific on your site.
-By including search feature you can help them find this information quicker than forcing them to click links and go to every page.
+By including a search feature, you can help them find this information quicker than forcing them to click links and go to every page.
 There is also another benefit of using a search on your site.
 You can create a report to see what people are searching for and further optimize your site based on that information.

 These are just a few tips on what you can do to improve the website navigation menu of your website.
 Remember, a great site must not only be well-designed, but also easy to navigate.
-And one way to achieve this is by making your navigation menu simple, clear and intuitive.
+And one way to achieve this is by making your navigation menu simple, clear, and intuitive.